jensen-lloyd/crypto-trader/README.md

 Neural Network and then execute the trades via the Binance API.

-Usage:
 This project is still a work in progress, but "data_scraper.py" is completed and working.
 I am regularly working on it and it should be finished soon!

+Full details on how everything is going to work overall is in "plan.txt"

-To use "data_scraper.py" (to get data from Binance API to train our Neural Network on) simply edit the "symbol" variable (line 16) to whatever trading pair you have decided to use, personally, I am using "BTCAUD".
+data_scraper.py usage: (to get data from Binance API to train our Neural Network on)

+simply edit the "symbol" variable (line 16) to whatever trading pair you have decided to use, personally, I am using "BTCAUD".

 I have written in an automatic close at "6:50" AM, this is because I wish to reboot my machine then.